Sophus-PHLin/Sophus-PHlin.github.io/_posts/2025-05-08-GroupTheoryII2025.md

   - Racah theorem and isoscalar factors
 - Spacetime symmetry and applications
   - Lorentz group and its representations
-  - Applications of the Lorentz group
+  - Applications of the Lorentz group and the Poincare group
 - Applications of Lie algebras to hadron structures and strong interactions
   - Quark structure of light-flavor hadrons and many-quark states
   - Chiral symmetry and its breaking
   - Gauge symmetry
 - Applications of Lie algebras to many-particle systems
   - Dynamical symmetry of fermionic and bosonic systems
-  - Collective motion and coherent states
+  - Collective motion of many-particle systems, coherent states
-  - Models of nucleus systems, interacting boson model, phase transitions
+  - Interacting boson model of nuclear systems, spectrum generating algebra, shape phase transitions
-  - Algebraic models of molecules
   - Algebraic models of superconductivity

 ## Essay